kanthaus/kanthaus.online/user/pages/40.governance/10.constitution/default.en.md

 1. A Volunteer should—
 	1. assume some responsibility for the space, and
 	1. contribute to Wurzen and/or the wider world.
-1. A Volunteer should not take it for granted to use Kanthaus as a permanent living space.
-Their evaluation should be seen as the feedback process to be invited to stay longer - or become a member when there is enough trust from other members to be seen as a face of the project.
 1. A Volunteer should be evaluated (§6.) as soon as possible after 2 months (60 days).
 At their evaluation they may request to—
   1. return to Visitor,
   1. continue as a Volunteer, or
   1. progress to Member.
+1. When a volunteer sees themselves as a long-term Kanthaus resident, they should aim to become a member.
 1. A Volunteer may return to Visitor at any point.
 1. A person ceases to be a Volunteer—
 	1. if they return to Visitor or progress to Member,
+    1. if they did not spend time in the space for 3 months,
 	1. if decided upon by Conflict Resolution by Intervention (§10c.)

 <a name="member"></a>

 #### §5c.
 Member
 1. The position of Member is intended for individuals who are familiar with the project and wish to commit to it.
+People who would like to see Kanthaus as their primary place to live should aim to become a Member at some point.
 1. A Member may—
 	1. reside in the space and use the other Resources,
 	1. participate in Operational Activity, Collective Change and Constitutional Change,